courtois-neuromod/cneuromod_docs/source/MRI.md

 ### Brain anatomical sequences

  The parameters of the brain anatomical MRI sequences relevant for data analysis can be found in the [BIDS dataset](https://git.unf-montreal.ca/neuromod/), and included metadata.
 The acquisition parameters are identical for all anatomical sessions.
 The Siemens pdf exam card of the anatomical sessions can be found [here](./_static/mri/anatomical_protocol_2019-01-22.pdf), and is briefly recapitulated below.
+ The T1w, T2w and dMRI sequences were imported from the [CCF Protocol](http://protocols.humanconnectome.org/CCF/) for Prisma.
  A standard (brain) anatomical session starts with a 21 s localizer scan, and then includes the following sequences:
   * T1-weighted MPRAGE sequence (duration 6:38 mn, TR=, TE=)
   * T2-weighted sequence (duration 5:57 mn, ...)
   * Diffusion-weighted sequence (duration 4:04 mn, ...)
+CMRR-multiband sequence with 98-direction block of [gradient table](./_static/mri/DiffusionVectors_98_99dir_2016.03.07.dvs)
   * gradient-echo magnetization-transfer sequence (duration 3:34 mn, ...)
   * gradient-echo proton density sequence (duration 3:34 mn, ...)
   * gradient-echo T1-weighted sequence (duration 2:18 mn, ...)